Modern, Transparent, Value for Money.

-Bishop Sullivan will contact the Landlord and once agreed will need all Tenants to sign an Application Fee letter confirming the offer and also take a Good Faith Payment by card or transfer to remove the property from the market.
+Bishop Sullivan will contact the Landlord and once agreed will need all Tenants to sign an Application Fee letter confirming the offer and also take a Holding Deposit by transfer to remove the property from the market.

-Finally, following the Money Laundering Regs 2007 we will need proof of ID (passport or photo driving license) and proof of address (posted bank statement, posted utility bill or posted council tax statement) from within the last three months.
+Finally, following the anti-Money Laundering Regs 2007 we will need proof of address (photo driving license, posted bank statement, posted utility bill or posted council tax statement) from within the last three months.
 This can be photocopied in the office, stamped and copied at a post office or stamped and copied by a solicitor, then posted to Bishop Sullivan.

 Students will need to provide a letter from your college or uni confirming your place there.

 We will then send you a link to our referencing agencies website.

 Their form takes about 5 minutes to complete, it is important to do this as quickly as possible as most applications take at least 48 hours to complete.
 Please be advised that it can take much longer if your employer and/or Landlord do not respond quickly.